 - A combination of two or more of the above

-Why your business needs ICHRA plan documents
+Why your organization needs ICHRA plan documents

 As an employee health benefit, the ICHRA is subject to ERISA.

 ERISA Section 402 states that every employee benefit plan be “established and maintained pursuant to a written instrument,” or plan document.
-ERISA also requires the business to make the document available to employees and their families.
+ERISA also requires the organization to make the document available to employees and their families.

-Businesses must also create a summary plan document (SPD), which provides a summary of the full document to participants.
+Employers must also create a summary plan document (SPD), which provides a summary of the full document to participants.
 While the plan document is written in legalistic language, the SPD must be written so the average plan participant can understand it.

 ERISA § 2520.102-3 outlines what the SPD should include, including participants’ benefits, rights, and obligations under the plan.